March 9, 2026

 I was going to post it, but it’s full of absolutely cringey voiceover nonsense.
 I may try to find another.

-They’re in Turkey, and locally well known… tourists come to watch them, and the locals warn them to them alone and not scare them.
+They’re in Turkey, and locally well known… tourists come to watch them, and the locals warn them to leave them alone and not scare them.

 The cat is a Van cat, native to Turkey, but now being established elsewhere, and called the Turkish Van.
 They’re large and strong, very affectionate and loyal to their owners, and famous for loving water, and swimming.